Socializing feral cats,copyright (c) 2021 Frania Shelley-Grielen. All rights reserved.

 mirror natural and necessary hunting behaviors.
 Cat dancers, fishing wand

-away from a cat’s line of vision to engage them.
-Aim for at least five minutes of play in the morning or evening (or both).
+across or away from a cat’s line of vision to engage them.
+Aim for at least

+three to five minutes of play at the same time in the morning or evening

-into the ritual lest the cat limit the contact to only feeding times.
+petting into the ritual lest the cat limit the contact to only feeding times.
 To

 do this, start with hand feeding by placing several high value treats on the

-flat of your palm which you are holding at muzzle level.
+flat of your palm which you are holding at or just below muzzle level.
 Allow

 Turner, D.C.
 (2000).
 The human cat relationship.
 In D.C.
 Turner & P. Bateson (Eds), The Domestic Cat;